 Chicago cops sidelined for allegedly seizing guns without making arrests, then lying about it

-A letter from the city’s top police oversight official also raises questions of whether the officers snatched up guns, drugs and cash without turning the evidence in.
+A letter from the city’s top police oversight official also raises questions of whether the officers snatched up guns, drugs and cash without turning in the evidence.

-During his tumultuous stint as Chicago’s top cop, David Brown often touted the importance of taking guns off the street.
+During his tumultuous stint as Chicago’s top cop, former police Supt.
+David Brown often touted the importance of taking guns off the streets.

-“Each gun recovered, regardless of how, is a potential life saved,” the former police superintendent said at a news conference at police headquarters in June 2022.
+“Each gun recovered, regardless of how, is a potential life saved,” Brown said at a news conference at police headquarters in June 2022.

 How exactly a group of those officers recovered at least five guns is now being investigated by the Civilian Office of Police Accountability, the city’s police oversight agency.
 In one case, a suspicious seizure was flagged by the FBI.